hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

    handles its state sharded with Raft is something
    <span style='font-family:Menlo, Courier, monospace'>=nil;</span> DBMS does by default.

+3. **Data Accessibility:** That is right, accessibility, not the "availability" thing.
+Availability is a read-only property.
+Accessibility supposes read-write properties.

-3. **Data Availability:** Bitcoin and Ethereum families replication protocol adapters along with several own replication protocols implementations (DBMS-based fault-tolerant full-replica cluster, Raft) (with all of the available for sub-clusterization) are provided by default.
+   Bitcoin and Ethereum families replication protocol adapters along with several own replication protocols implementations (DBMS-based fault-tolerant full-replica cluster, Raft) (with all of the available for sub-clusterization) are provided by default.
 More replication protocol adapters are coming.

    Inter-database read/write queries are one more crucial component of data availability.
 Providing a user with `SELECT FROM BTC.TABLE1 WHERE ...
 AND FROM ETH.TABLE4 WHERE ...` along with `INSERT INTO BCH.TABLE2 (SELECT FROM SOL.TABLE1...`-alike queries is a cricual component.

+4. **Maintenance Costs:** Processing several databases with the same piece of software makes internal data management tecnhiques consistent, so that allows to eliminate the reason why several protocol implementations usually do not get launched on top of the same hardware - inconsistent with each other implementations (obviously no protocol supposes for the other protocol's daemon to be launched nearby on the same hardware).

-4. **Maintenance Costs:** Swappable storage engines do not allow databases, clusters of which use replication protocols requiring constant and rapid state traversals (e.g. Ethereum-alike protocols), to degrade with its replication and data management performance with using a special-purposed data storage engines, specific for the particular replication protocol.
+   In the same time, swappable storage engines do not allow databases, clusters of which use replication protocols requiring constant and rapid state traversals (e.g. Ethereum-alike protocols), to degrade with its replication and data management performance with using a special-purposed data storage engines, specific for the particular replication protocol.